 Five judges count both the blows and the fouls committed.
 Fouls include hitting below the belt, tripping or kicking, using the ropes to help attack or passively defending.
 If, as a result of a blow, a boxer falls, is outside or partly outside the ropes, is hanging on the ropes or is semi-conscious and unable to defend himself, the referee separates the boxers and begins a countdown.
 If the boxer is unable to continue after ten seconds, his opponent wins.
 Otherwise, the bout resumes after eight seconds (a standing eight count).
 Three standing eight counts in a round or four in the bout against one of the boxers automatically ends the bout.
 If the bout lasts four rounds, the judges’ scores determine the winner.
 The winner of each bout advances to the next round.

-At London 2012, all Boxing events ran in a knockout format.
-The winners from the two semifinals in each weight category fought for the gold medal, while the losers of the two semifinals were awarded a bronze.
+The winners from the two semifinals in each weight category fight for the gold medal, while the losers of the two semifinals are awarded a bronze.